Longitude103/wwum2020/install.md

 you can use `go build -o <name>` for a different file name.

 There are several potential paths that can be used, but this is good for Linux, might be others for Windows.

+# Docker Implementation
+I have included a docker file in the application to all this to be run as a container to enable it to be isolated and to run on different systems with minimal issues.
+To build the container use the following command: `docker build -t wwum2020:<version> .` the ":<version>" can be removed if you are just building it locally.

+To run a container from an image then use the following command `docker run -it -v $(pwd)/bin/CropSimOutput:/app/CropSimOutput -v $(pwd)/bin/OutputFiles:/app/OutputFiles wwum2020:1.2.4`.
+This command does the following things:

+- runs the container in "-it" interactive mode so you have the command line from bash
+- adds a bind mount to the local system for the CropSimOutput to the location within the container that is required
+- adds another bind mount for the OutputFiles so when they are created those files are already on the host system for futher processes